 Long before donning a scary costume became a thing, believe it or not, matchmaking played a part in many traditional Halloween rituals in the 1700’s and 1800’s.
-In particular, many had to do with helping young women identify their future husbands and reassuring them that they would someday with luck, by next Halloween, be married.
+In particular, many had to do with helping young women identify their future husbands and reassuring them that they would someday with luck.
+Maybe by next Halloween, they will be married.
 In 18th-century Ireland, a matchmaking cook might bury a ring in her mashed potatoes on Halloween night, hoping to bring true love to the diner who found it.

 In Scotland, fortune-tellers recommended that an eligible young woman name a hazelnut for each of her suitors and then toss the nuts into the fireplace.
 The nut that burned to ashes rather than popping or exploding, the story went, represented the girl’s future husband.
 (In some versions of this legend, the opposite was true: The nut that burned away symbolized a love that would not last.)